MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-evaluate-semantic-kernel.md

 author: lgayhardt
 ms.author: lagayhar
 ms.reviewer: chenlujiao
-ms.date: 10/11/2024
+ms.date: 10/14/2024
 ---

 # Evaluate Semantic Kernel with prompt flow

-This article describes the seamless integration between prompt flow and [Semantic Kernel](/semantic-kernel/overview/), and demonstrates how to evaluate Semantic Kernal plugins and planners by using prompt flow.
+This article describes the seamless integration between prompt flow and [Semantic Kernel](/semantic-kernel/overview/), and demonstrates how to evaluate Semantic Kernel plugins and planners by using prompt flow.
 In the rapidly evolving landscape of AI orchestration, a comprehensive evaluation of your plugins and planners is important for optimal performance.

 Semantic Kernel is an open-source SDK that lets you easily combine AI services with programming languages like C# and Python to create AI apps that combine the best of both worlds.
-Semantic Kernel provides [plugins](/semantic-kernel/ai-orchestration/plugins) and [planners](/semantic-kernel/ai-orchestration/planners), which are powerful tools that use AI capabilities to optimize operations, thereby driving efficiency and accuracy in planning.
+Semantic Kernel provides [plugins](/semantic-kernel/ai-orchestration/plugins) and [planners](/semantic-kernel/ai-orchestration/planners), which are powerful tools that use AI capabilities to optimize operations, thus driving efficiency and accuracy in planning.

-As you build plugins and add them to planners, it's important to make sure they work as intended.
-Adding more plugins increases the potential for errors.
+As you build and add more plugins to planners, the potential for errors increases, so it's important to make sure they work as intended.
 Testing plugins and planners used to be a manual, time-consuming process.
 Now you can use prompt flow to automate this process.

 The integration of Semantic Kernel with prompt flow allows you to: